tianyic/only_train_once_personal_footprint/README.md

 oto.construct_subnet(out_dir='./')
 ```

-## How OTO works.
+## How the pruning mode in OTO works.

-- **Zero-Invariant Group Partition.** OTO at first automatically figures out the dependancy inside the target DNN and partition DNN's trainable variables into so-called Zero-Invariant Groups (ZIGs).
-ZIG is a class of minimal removal structure of DNN, or can be largely interpreted as the minimal group of variables that must be pruned together.
+- **Pruning Zero-Invariant Group Partition.** OTO at first automatically figures out the dependancy inside the target DNN to build a pruning dependency graph.
+Then OTO partitions DNN's trainable variables into so-called Pruning Zero-Invariant Groups (PZIGs).
+PZIG describes a class of pruning minimally removal structure of DNN, or can be largely interpreted as the minimal group of variables that must be pruned together.
 ![zig_partition](https://user-images.githubusercontent.com/8930611/224582957-d3955a50-2abc-44b7-b134-1ba0075ca85f.gif)

-- **Dual Half-Space Project Gradient (DHSPG).** A structured sparsity optimization problem is formulated.
-DHSPG is then employed to find out which ZIGs are redundant, and which ZIGs are important for the model prediction.
-DHSPG explores group sparsity more reliably and typically achieves higher generalization performance than other optimizers.
+- **Hybrid Structured Sparse Optimizer.** A structured sparsity optimization problem is formulated.
+A hybrid structured sparse optimizer, including HESSO, DHSPG, LSHPG, is then employed to find out which PZIGs are redundant, and which PZIGs are important for the model prediction.
+The selected hybrid optimizer explores group sparsity more reliably and typically achieves higher generalization performance than other sparse optimizers.
 ![dhspg](https://user-images.githubusercontent.com/8930611/224577550-3814f6c9-0eaf-4d1c-a978-2251b68c2a1a.png)

-- **Construct compressed model.** The structures corresponding to redundant ZIGs (being zero) are removed to form the compressed model.
-Due to the property of ZIGs, **the compressed model returns the exact same output as the full model**.
+- **Construct pruned model.** The structures corresponding to redundant PZIGs (being zero) are removed to form the pruned model.
+Due to the property of PZIGs, **the pruned model returns the exact same output as the full model**.
 Therefore, **no further fine-tuning** is required.
 <p align="center"><img width="400" alt="comp_construct" src="https://user-images.githubusercontent.com/8930611/224575936-27594b36-1d1d-4daa-9f07-d125dd6e195e.png"></p>

 ## More full and compressed models